RigsOfRods/docs.rigsofrods.org/source/vehicle-creation/fileformat-truck.md

 ### disabledefaultsounds

 Use this simple statement to disable all sounds that RoR automatically adds to your vehicle.
 This allows you to start from a clean slate, and add your custom sounds without interference from the automatically added sounds.
-Example :
+Example:

 ```
 disabledefaultsounds